theupdateframework/python-tuf/tuf/README.md

 >>> repository.targets.add_target(target3_filepath, custom_file_permissions)
 ```

-Import and load private keys of roles affected by the changes above.
+The private keys of roles affected by the changes above must now be imported and
-`targets.json` must be signed because a target file was added to its metadata.
+loaded.  `targets.json` must be signed because a target file was added to its
-`snapshot.json` keys must be loaded and its metadata signed because
+metadata.  `snapshot.json` keys must be loaded and its metadata signed because
 `targets.json` has changed.
 Similarly, since `snapshot.json` has changed, the
 `timestamp.json` role must also be signed.

 ```Python